What is What is business process outsourcing??

 CSAT scores allow companies to look into how their customer feels in each interaction with sales agents.
-CSAT provides business leaders with two important pieces of information — a detailed insight into every touchpoint of the customer journey and the overall customer experience.
+CSAT provides business leaders with two important pieces of information: A detailed insight into customer success at every touchpoint of the journey

 Buyers are also more likely to become repeat customers — and eventually, become loyal clients — if they have experienced an excellent customer experience in a particular business.